Brook Bernacchi: Personal life and death

 He married Patricia Sheelagh Heath in 1970.
 He had three stepchildren, Robert Whitehead, SC (formerly vice-chairman of the Hong Kong Bar Association), Dr. Ian Whitehead and Mrs. Sarah Driver (née Whitehead).

 He became the first Westerner to settle on Lantau Island in 1948.
-Having been inspired by the tea farms he visited in Burma during the Second World War, he set up the tea plantation at Ngong Ping next to the Po Lin Monastery.
+Having been inspired by the tea farms he visited in Burma during the Second World War, he set up a commercial tea plantation at Ngong Ping next to the Po Lin Monastery.
 In 1973, he became a chairman of New Lantao Motor Bus Company Ltd. He was also one of the original founders of the Hong Kong Sea School, in Stanley, Hong Kong, which was set up to train young disadvantaged boys for a career in the Navy.

 Bernacchi developed a brain tumour in 1961 which was diagnosed as benign but which left him with impaired use of his left arm and a limp.
 He died on 22 September 1996, aged 74.
 Prior to his death, he was the longest standing and most senior member of the Bar.